Skretting Global

 Environmental Notes

-• There are risks to seabirds, marine mammals and sea turtles with this fishery, but interaction rates are thought to be low.
+• There are risks to seabirds and sea turtles with this fishery, but interaction rates are thought to be low.

 • Bycatch for this fishery is considered low.